ukparliament/ontologies/procedure/currentness/routes-for-current-ness.md

 Proposed negative statutory instrument withdrawn from the House of Commons PRECLUDES Considered by the European Statutory Instruments Committee (ESIC)

-Proposed negative statutory instrument withdrawn from the House of Commons CAUSES Procedure concluded in the House of Commons
+Proposed negative statutory instrument withdrawn from the House of Commons ALLOWS Procedure concluded in the House of Commons

-Proposed negative statutory instrument withdrawn from the House of Commons CAUSES Procedure concluded in the House of Commons and House of Lords
+Proposed negative statutory instrument withdrawn from the House of Commons ALLOWS Procedure concluded in the House of Commons and House of Lords

 Decision made by the European Statutory Instruments Committee (ESIC) ALLOWS Procedure concluded in the House of Commons